PythonCode9/15-Days-of-SQL/Day 01: Basic SQL Syntax/Day 01.md

 | 3          | Emory       | Paris |

 Write a query to:
-* Select all customer names from the Customers table.
+* What are the names of every customer?
-* Select all customers from New York City.
+* Who are the customers that live in New York City?

 2. Write a query to display the customer names and their corresponding cities.